soneeee22000/LegalQA/README.md

 follow this link to try it out yourself :  https://huggingface.co/spaces/PyaeSoneK/chatchat
 ___
-Since it's the smallest model, the responses aren't that promising !
+Since it's the smallest model, the responses aren't that promising ! try to define what kind of law you are querying into!

 I am working to make it better by combining with the RAG and Legal Prompt Engineering! now left with no compute units on colab! will make the demo better soon!